satvikshri/OpenMRS-submissions/EmailGsoc/readme.md

 https://www.pexels.com/photo/adult-aged-baby-care-226616/

 <p>I used HTML and CSS to build this tempate.
 I made it responsive so as to view it in mobiles and other devices too.
+The OpenMRS logo redirects to the OpenMRS's website and the Gsoc's logo redirects to the Gsoc's website.
 You can check the preview here: </p>

 https://htmlpreview.github.io/?https://github.com/satvikshri/OpenMRS-submissions/blob/master/EmailGsoc/index.html